utah-explainability/utah-explainability.github.io/index.md

 ### What modalities does this course cover?

-**<span style="color: black;">What modalities does this course cover?</span>** We will almost exclusively talk about **applications in NLP** and in computer vision with **static images**.
+We will almost exclusively talk about **applications in NLP** and in computer vision with **static images**.
 Inputs in these domains are represented with [embeddings](https://course18.fast.ai/lessonsml1/lesson11.html)---high-dimensional vectors of floating point numbers whose individual dimensions are not interpretable.
 If you are interested in applications that fall under data science, you will instead likely work with "meaningful" features such as income of a person or zip code of a certain location.
 This course is not about such applications.

-**<span style="color: black;">What machine learning models does this course cover?</span>** We focus on deep learning models (deep neural networks) and we will almost solely talk about [transformer](http://jalammar.github.io/illustrated-transformer/)-based models.
+### What machine learning models does this course cover?
+We focus on deep learning models (deep neural networks) and we will almost solely talk about [transformer](http://jalammar.github.io/illustrated-transformer/)-based models.

+### Local vs. global explanations?
-**<span style="color: black;">Local vs. global explanations.</span>** This course will **not** focus on [global methods](https://christophm.github.io/interpretable-ml-book/scope-of-interpretability.html) that analyze models'  behavior and internals such as [probing](https://nlp.stanford.edu/~johnhew/interpreting-probes.html).
+This course will **not** focus on [global methods](https://christophm.github.io/interpretable-ml-book/scope-of-interpretability.html) that analyze models'  behavior and internals such as [probing](https://nlp.stanford.edu/~johnhew/interpreting-probes.html).
 We focus on methods that answer questions such as:

 * Which part of the input led to assigning this label?
 * How to edit the input to change the model's answer to something else?
 * In plain English, why is this input assigned this label?
 * Which training examples caused the prediction?

+### Pre-requisites?
-**<span style="color: black;">Pre-requisites.</span>** This course doesn't have formal pre-requisites because these days one can learn about machine learning and adjacent topics in many different ways, but we expected that you...
+This course doesn't have formal pre-requisites because these days one can learn about machine learning and adjacent topics in many different ways, but we expected that you...

 * ...are experienced with programming in Python,
 * ...are comfortable with basic calculus, probability, and linear algebra,